 4. Remove the cable from the vehicle.
 Make sure the new cable is the same length and diameter.

 5. Clean the starter threads with a wire brush to remove rust and corrosion.
-Lubricate the threads with a small amount of Vaseline to prevent future corrosion.
+Apply a small amount of Vaseline to the threads to prevent future corrosion.

-6. Connect the cable to the starter and securely tighten the mounting nut.
+6. Connect the cable to the starter and tighten the mounting nut securely.

-7. Before connecting new cables to the battery, make sure they are the correct length and will not be under tension.
+7. Before connecting new cables to the battery, make sure they are the correct length and will not be stretched.